gregor-fausto/clarkia-bet-hedging/README.md

 The repository is organized so that the analyses in the paper can be replicated.

 - `data`: Contains data used in the study.
-The data files listed below are found in a Dryad repository: [**link to be added upon publication of manuscript**].
+The data files listed below are found in a Dryad repository: https://doi.org/10.5061/dryad.np5hqbzx4.
 Contents of data files are documented further down in the README, as well as a README in the data repository.
     + `metadata`
       * `attributes.csv`: Describes the variables for all data files.
       * `creators.csv`: Documents the creators of the data files.